 In 2015, the OTIC made the decision to migrate from its VHF high-band system to the State of Ohio's MARCS system.
 As part of the first phase of the project, the OTIC procured three (3) Motorola dispatch consoles and three (3) Motorola control points for its Communications Center.
 Additional control points were procured for each of its eight (8) maintenance facilities.
 Installation and training was completed in September, 2016.
 The Ohio State Highway Patrol (OSHP) replaced its entire fleet of portable radios and donated approximately four hundred (400) of the former portable radios to the OTIC, which are installed in OTIC vehicles, contracted disabled service vehicles and construction contractor's zone vehicles.
-In 2020 the OTIC further leveraged the use of MARCS to replace the antiquated intercom system used for communication between OTIC facilities.
+In 2020, the OTIC further leveraged the use of MARCS to add redundancy for the intercom system used for communication between OTIC facilities.
+In early 2022, the OTIC issued an RFP for the replacement of antiquated frontend components of the existing intercom system and for the components necessary to expand the intercom into additional facilities.
+Installation of this new system began in 2023 and is expected to be completed in 2024.

-The OTIC's SONET fiber optic system provides voice and data transport to the Berea Administration Building, thirty-one (31) toll plazas, eight (8) maintenance buildings, and fourteen (14) service plazas along the 241 miles of the Ohio Turnpike.
 In 1984, the OTIC approved a right-of-way agreement allowing Lumen (formerly Qwest Comm, LCI, Litel, CenturyLink) to install fiber-optic cable along the Turnpike right-of-way between MP 40 and MP 228.
 As part of that agreement, Lumen reserved twenty-four (24) fiber strands for the OTIC to utilize for its private telecommunications network.
 In 1998, the OTIC awarded contracts to install its own fiber optic cable from MP 40 to the Westgate terminal and from MP 228 to the Eastgate terminal to provide complete paths to all fifty-five (55) facilities.
-The contract for the design and installation of the OTIC's fiber optic system was also awarded in 1998, which was accepted by the OTIC when all data transport was successfully transferred in December of 1999.
-In the event of catastrophic failure at the primary hub, the system is designed to automatically switch all SONET traffic to the disaster recovery site.
+The OTIC used this fiber to support a SONET fiber optic system which was also designed and installed out of a separate 1998 award.
+The system was accepted by the OTIC when all voice and data transport was successfully transferred to the system in December of 1999.

 The installation of a secondary 24-strand fiber optic cable between the Technology Building and the disaster recovery site was completed in 2006.
-In late 2020 a health assessment of the existing fiber optic cabling was completed.
-This discovery project's primary objective was to gather necessary data on the optical infrastructure and to evaluate options for a "Future-State" network optical architecture.
+This provides a safeguard against catastrophic failure of the primary hub, by automatically switching all SONET traffic to the disaster recovery site.

 In 2005, the OTIC awarded a contract for the development of a strategic plan for the implementation of intelligent transportation systems (ITS) components.
 As part of that study, it was determined that the OTIC existing fiber optic communication equipment would need to be replaced with higher capacity hardware components to provide the additional bandwidth required for future ITS components.
 As a result, the OTIC awarded a contract in June, 2007 to replace its existing SONET system with new switchgear to provide OC-192 bandwidth capacity for the west leg of the system and OC-48 for the east leg.
 Installation was completed in September 2008.

-Following end to end testing of the fiber in late 2020, the Commission approved the purchase of replacement fiber optic equipment in June of 2021, which will convert the existing SONET network to a Dense Wavelength Division Multiplexing (DWDM) packet network.
-Installation of this equipment began in in mid-2022 and is expected to be concluded in early-2023.
-This change will allow for additional bandwidth and better support the new Toll Collection System scheduled to Go Live in Summer 2023.
+In late 2020, a health assessment of the existing fiber optic cabling was completed.
+This project's primary objective was to gather necessary data on the optical infrastructure and to evaluate options for a "Future-State" network optical architecture.
+Following completion of the end-to-end testing of the fiber, the Commission approved the purchase of replacement fiber optic equipment in June of 2021, which converted the existing SONET network to a Dense Wavelength Division Multiplexing (DWDM) packet network.
+Installation of this equipment began in mid-2022 and was concluded in 2023.
+This change allowed for additional bandwidth and better support of the new Toll Collection System scheduled to Go Live in 2023.